Fear and anxiety drains our natural defences; 3 things we can do about it.

-On a personal note, I’ve started to listen to some positive podcasts that have nothing to do with science, health (or a pandemic health crisis).
+On a personal note, I’ve started to listen to some positive podcasts that have nothing to do with science or health, even though that is my “world”.
 Putting more positivity into my brain is really helping me stay stable for those around me and sane (for me).

 Step 2; Do everything you can to maintain your natural defence system.

 This is something that is completely under your control.
-I’d suggest, rather than doubling up on how much toilet paper you buy, double up on anything you can put in your body that maintains your bodies natural defences.
+I’d suggest, in times of stress, rather than doubling up on how much toilet paper you buy, double up on anything you can put in your body that maintains your bodies natural defences.

 In addition to our regular routine of “health building” supplements, my family and I have added even more to ensure our body is fighting back with everything it’s got.
 Here’s a short list of what I take personally.

 In the morning; a glutathione precursor, fish oil, multi vitamin/mineral, green drink and vitamin D and then in the evening; 5HTP, magnesium citrate and curcumin.
 Every second or third night I add a probiotic just to keep my gut health in check.

 Yes there is always more that you can add but I want to remind everyone that supplements are supplements and not meal replacements – get most of your nutrition from healthy, whole foods first and then add your supplements based on your health history and genetics.
 Clean protein sources is becoming far more important than in years past — the number of chemicals in our protein is getting completely out of control!

 If you’re really keen on maintaining your natural defences then I’d also crank up the veggie intake and decrease the sugar.
 Which is never a bad idea.

 In our social isolation it’s tough to keep up our regular routine but as much as possible keep doing as much as you can in a responsible way.